 While the approach is welcome, it is nevertheless demanding.
 For example, it takes time and resources to work with other sectors to convince them that it is also in their – and not just the health sector’s – interest to act in ways that benefit the community’s health and well-being.
 But the effort is worth it.

-While some sectors may not recognise health promotion as their responsibility, most if not all are conscious of their need to contribute to the SDGs.
+Some sectors may not recognise health promotion as their responsibility.
+However, most if not all are conscious of their need to contribute to the SDGs.
 Since these goals relate to many of the social determinants of health and achieving them can be a pathway to better health, DOHI recognised the potential of aligning the HCP objectives with the SDGs.
 They advised the Prime Minister’s office on approaches to achieve the Goals.
 This also captured the office’s interest in the HPC Programme.
 This turn attracted the interest of other high-level actors, elevating the status of the HPC.

-By linking the HPC criteria’s and relevant SDG´s via HPC web-based platform, currently being finalised, municipalities can digitally monitor their progress not just in relation to public health, but also towards the achievement of the Sustainable Development Goals.
-Efforts are ongoing to improve the HPC work, by for example, identifying and applying the best data available, and through further support to the local coordinators and steering groups.
+The HPC criteria’s and relevant SDG´s are being linked via HPC web-based platform, currently being finalised.
+Municipalities can thus digitally monitor their progress.
+This is not just in relation to public health, but also towards the achievement of the Sustainable Development Goals.
+Efforts are ongoing to improve the HPC work.
+For example, identifying and applying the best data available, and further support to the local coordinators and steering groups are part of that.
 As a part of that journey, DOHI is also in the process of becoming the national network for WHO Healthy Cities in Iceland.

 For more information on the HPC Programme in Iceland, please contact: Gígja Gunnarsdóttir, firstname.lastname@example.org